You Can Call Yourself an Indiana Hoosier

 - Apply for housing.
-The housing application is now available!
+The housing application will be available in January.
 All undergraduate first-year students (with some exceptions) are required to live in campus residence halls.
 Applying for housing is the first step we encourage all admitted students to take, even if you’re not positive you’re going to attend IU.
-The housing application fee is $300, $200 of which is refundable if you notify RPS at firstname.lastname@example.org by July 1 that you will not be attending IU.
+The housing application fee is $300, $200 of which is refundable if you notify RPS at email@example.com by July 1 that you will not be attending IU.

 - Register for New Student Orientation.
 Starting in mid-March, the Office of First Year Experience Programs will send out official invitations to students.
 Freshmen entering for the fall semester must have paid the $100 enrollment deposit to receive an invitation.